JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 1.2.0
+### Current version: 1.2.1

 List of changes:

--   added widget_id change on the go ability;
--   added custom data api support;
+-   fixed some bugs that caused the SDK to crash and work incorrectly;

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: